claudioaltamura/openapi-tools/part-one-validator/README.md

 options.json copied from https://github.com/OpenAPITools/openapi-style-validator/blob/master/specs/options.json

-example outout
+### Example output

-    *ERROR* in Operation GET /pets 'tags' -> The collection should be present and there should be at least one item in it *ERROR* in Operation POST /pets 'tags' -> The collection should be present and there should be at least one item in it *ERROR* in Operation GET /pets/{id} 'tags' -> The collection should be present and there should be at least one item in it
-    *ERROR* in Operation DELETE /pets/{id} 'tags' -> The collection should be present and there should be at least one item in it
-    *ERROR* in Model 'NewPet', property 'name', field 'example' -> This field should be present and not empty *ERROR* in Model 'NewPet', property 'name', field 'description' -> This field should be present and not empty *ERROR* in Model 'NewPet', property 'tag', field 'example' -> This field should be present and not empty
+    *ERROR* in Operation GET /pets 'summary' -> This field should be present and not empty *ERROR* in Operation POST /pets 'summary' -> This field should be present and not empty *ERROR* in Operation GET /pets/{id} 'summary' -> This field should be present and not empty *ERROR* in Operation DELETE /pets/{id} 'summary' -> This field should be present and not empty *ERROR* in Model 'NewPet', property 'name', field 'example' -> This field should be present and not empty *ERROR* in Model 'NewPet', property 'name', field 'description' -> This field should be present and not empty *ERROR* in Model 'NewPet', property 'tag', field 'example' -> This field should be present and not empty